Participate in the development of CMU's next multiyear strategic plan

-The CMU Board of Trustees recently charged a Strategic Planning Executive Committee to create structures and processes to gather broad-based input from the university community and the wider community.
-The input-gathering will take place throughout the spring semester.
+The CMU Board of Trustees charged a Strategic Planning Executive Committee to create structures and processes to gather broad-based input from the university community and the wider community.
+Initial gathering took place throughout the

 The new strategic plan will build upon the work already underway and/or completed in the strategic envisioning process, and will clearly differentiate CMU in meaningful ways from other institutions across Michigan.
 The final plan will outline a clear path to guide CMU forward using SMART goals as we navigate the changing landscape of higher education.
 We are eager for your participation throughout the process.

 Committee structure and membership